DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - The overall goal is to have an objective and measurable selection process
     - if you repeat the process with a totally different team, the alternate team should come up with the same selection

-- 2.6.4 Data protection methods (e.g., Digital Rights Management (DRM), Data Loss Prevention (DLP), Cloud Access Security Broker (CASB))
+- 2.6.4 Data protection methods (e.g., Digital Rights Management (DRM), Data Loss Prevention (DLP), Cloud Access Security Broker (CASB)) 🥇 Sometimes it is better to collect limited information 🥇
   - **Data protection methods** include:
     - **digital rights management (DRM)**: methods used in attempt to protect copyrighted materials. there is hardware and software based DRMs.
     - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network